violetajurgens/emg-controlled-bionic-hand/README.md

 * **2× ExG Pill by Upside Down Labs**.
 Instrumentation amplifiers with custom RC filters and gain settings designed specifically for measuring small electrical signals from the body, such as EMG, ECG, and EEG.

 * **2× Arduino/Raspberry Pi boards with 2x USB cable**.
 One board is used for EMG signal acquisition and transmission to the computer.
 The second board receives movement commands from MATLAB and controls the servo.

+## Signal acquisition from ExG Pill

+## Control of the servo

+Servo was controlled through MatLab using MATLAB Support for Arduino hardware package with Servo library enabled.